gmccloskey13/mccloskey-portfolio/final_project_GarrettM.md

 This data source includes statistics that I can easily recreate for my own purposes in my final project.
 I am going to use, primarily, the data about musician demographics and genders in order to compare them to the works orchestras perform and U.S. Census data.

-The original data comes from the League’s Orchestra Statistical Report, which is “the largest and most comprehensive orchestra data set in the United States.”[^1] The report analyzes Musicians: Race and Ethnicity (1980-2014), Gender (1978-2014); Conductors: Race and Ethnicity (2006-2016), Gender (2006-2016); Staff: Race and Ethnicity (2010-2014), Gender (2010-2014); Board Members: Race and Ethnicity (2010-2014), Gender (2010-2014).
+The original data comes from the League’s Orchestra Statistical Report, which is “the largest and most comprehensive orchestra data set in the United States." <sup>1</sup> The report analyzes Musicians: Race and Ethnicity (1980-2014), Gender (1978-2014); Conductors: Race and Ethnicity (2006-2016), Gender (2006-2016); Staff: Race and Ethnicity (2010-2014), Gender (2010-2014); Board Members: Race and Ethnicity (2010-2014), Gender (2010-2014).<sup>2</sup>

 [**_Forty Years of Fellowships: A Study of Orchestras’ Efforts to Include African American and Latino Musicians_**](https://americanorchestras.org/forty-years-of-fellowships-a-study-of-orchestras-efforts-to-include-african-american-and-latino-musicians/)